 VULCANO!
 How can it look so beautiful but smell so bad?

 I arrive on this island and think there’s a serious gas leak and it’s about to blow.
 The stink is powerful, and chemical – it’s so strong I think it might finish me off.
-Hell, it’s eggs.
+It reeks of rotten eggs.
 That’s what it is.
-It reeks of rotten eggs.

-And there’s an even bigger surprise around the corner: a natural mud bath with people swimming in the pongy grey sludge.
-The fumes have clearly affected me because I surprise myself when I jump in too.
+And then – there’s an even bigger surprise around the corner: a natural mud bath with people swimming in the pongy grey sludge.
+The fumes have clearly affected me because I jump in too.

-The problem now is that I look 20 years younger but smell like I’m already dead!
+The problem now is that while I look 20 years younger but smell like I’m already dead!